 If you’ve never been given a written copy of your contract of employment, don’t worry – you will still have a contract, but its terms will be implied and/or agreed orally.
 However, for the sake of clarity, it is always preferable to have a written contract of employment.
 Ideally, your employer should provide this, but if it is not forthcoming within a few weeks of starting employment, you should ask for a written contract to be given to you.

-At the very least, the law requires that all employers provide written details of the main terms of employment to employees within two months of them taking up their position.
+At the very least, the law requires that all employers provide written details of the main terms of employment to employees on day one of them taking up their position.
 While this may not contain absolutely all terms of employment, it is certainly fairly comprehensive and better than nothing.

 How do I know if I am an employee or worker?

 Staff may fall into different legal categories and this will affect the extent of the legal protection they enjoy.
 There are significant differences between the legal rights of those who are classed as employees and those who are classed as workers.
 For example, a worker cannot claim unfair dismissal and is not entitled to a statutory redundancy payment.
 They are however entitled to the national minimum wage and a minimum amount of paid annual leave.

 So, how do you know which you are?
 Ultimately, only the employment tribunal can answer what can be a tricky legal question.
 However, there are some pointers which may help you clarify which class of staff you fall into.

 - you have a contract of employment